charles-m-knox/charles-m-knox/README.md

 I am a Linux enthusiast and write software in Go, TypeScript, and Python, and dabble in other languages from time to time.
 I've done DevOps roles and software engineering roles for the majority of my career.

-More about me:

-- Creator of [Stylistic.app](https://stylistic.app), an AI tool for creative face recognition and styling that respects your privacy.
+I am also the creator of [Stylistic.app](https://stylistic.app), an AI SaaS product for creative face recognition and styling that also respects your privacy.
 Check it out at [stylistic.app](<https://stylistic.app>).
-- CTO and board member of [Technology Education Collaborative](https://techedcollab.org), a 501(c)3 nonprofit in Phoenix, Arizona dedicated to supporting the secure, thoughtful use of technology.
-[Come listen to our podcast!](https://podcast.techedcollab.org)

 ## Business inquiries